symerio/SiQt/README.md

 #### 3. Compatibility layer

- By default, `SiQt.use` is called with the `mode='compatible'` argument, which attempt to compensate the differences in the API between backends.
-Alternatively, one can set `mode='compatible'` to avoid this behaviour.
+ By default, `SiQt.use` is called with the `mode='compatible'` argument, which attempts to compensate the differences in the API between backends.
+Alternatively, one can set `mode='strict'` to avoid this behaviour.

 ## Using from the command line

- It is possible to use SiQt directly from the command line as follows,
+ SiQt can be directly used from the command line as follows,

     SIQT_BACKEND_FORCE='PySide' python -m SiQt my_pyqt4_gui.py